MPC for Tech Giants (GMPC): Enabling Gulliver and the Lilliputians to Cooperate Amicably: Putting It All Together

 Observe that in the above protocol, a malicious server can decide which users to block, depending on the messages it received.
 Furthermore, it can change the message at the cost of having the sender abort.
 As we show below, these two issues do not affect the security of the overall protocol.

-\paragraph{Computing any functionality.} We next explain how the user in each PC \changed{and committee can securely compute any functionality.
+\paragraph{Computing any functionality.} We next explain how the user in each PC and committee can securely compute any functionality.
 The security that the protocol admits is such that if more than $\alpha+\eps/2$ honest users are blocked, then the protocol is secure-with-abort (\ie the adversary can abort the computation after obtaining the output).
 Otherwise, the protocol admits guaranteed output delivery.
-In fact, given a broadcast channel (among the users in the committees), the protocol can tolerate a constant $2\alpha<1/3$ fraction of corrupted parties.} Specifically, the computation will be secure under parallel composition.
+Specifically, the computation will be secure under parallel composition.
 This will allow the \changed{committees} and PCs of honest users, to effectively be viewed as honest parties (recall that unlike honest users, if the server blocks a PC \changed{or a committee} then all users abort).

 We let the users emulate an execution of the protocol of \citet{RB89}.
-This requires an honest majority and the availability of a broadcast channel.
+The protocol admits information theoretic security, assuming secure point-to-point channels between every pair of users, an honest majority, and the availability of a broadcast channel.
 We show that the implementation of broadcast presented above is sufficient for the users to emulate the protocol of \cite{RB89}.
-Since the server is not part of the inner computation, the only attack it can do is to block messages sent between the users.
-Note that even though the server can block the users based on the message to be sent, it could have done so in the beginning of the next round.
-Moreover, the server can only block at most $(\alpha+\eps/2)$-fraction of the honest users (viewed as aborting, malicious parties), in addition to having at most $(2\alpha+\eps/2)$-fraction corrupted users (with overwhelming probability).
+Consider the case a user broadcasted a message using the above protocol at some round.
+Then, even though the server can block the users based on the value of the message to be sent, it could have done so at the beginning of the next round.
+Moreover, the server can only block at most $(\alpha+\eps/2)$-fraction of the honest users (viewed as aborting, malicious parties, with security guaranteed to hold by the adaptive security of \cite{RB89}), in addition to having at most $(2\alpha+\eps/2)$-fraction corrupted users (with overwhelming probability).
 Furthermore, changing the sender's message each computation of broadcast causes it to abort, hence it can be viewed as one of the aborting malicious parties.
-Thus, for the users to have an honest majority, we require $3\alpha+\eps<1/2$, which indeed holds since $\alpha<\changed{1/6}$.
+Thus, the security guarantees from the broadcast protocol suffices.

+\changed{Next, observe that the users \emph{do not} have secure channels, as a malicious server can block messages between any pair of users.
+To overcome this, whenever a party does not receive a message from another party, it uses the broadcast protocol to send an accusation as well as its identity.
+Then, all other users label \emph{both} users as malicious (even if one of them is honest).
+Note that a malicious server can abort $2\alpha+\eps/2$ honest users by sending false accusations, however, aborting more will cause all users in the committee to abort with overwhelming probability.